mlinskey90/Foundation-Optimization/README.md

    Run Calculations: Calculates the initial foundation parameters and displays the results.
    Optimize Foundation: Optimizes the foundation dimensions to reduce concrete usage and visualizes the optimized        geometry.

+## Code Overview
+The main components of the code include:

+Function Definitions:

+calculate_foundation_weight: Calculates the weight of different parts of the foundation.
+calculate_ballast_and_buoyancy: Computes ballast and buoyancy forces.
+net_vertical_load: Determines the net vertical load on the foundation.
+calculate_pressures: Calculates the minimum and maximum pressures.
+plot_foundation_comparison: Plots a comparison of the original and optimized foundation geometries.
+run_calculations: Runs the calculations and returns the results.
+optimize_foundation: Optimizes the foundation dimensions and returns the results.
+plot_3d_foundation: Plots the 3D representation of the foundation geometry.
+Streamlit Interface:

+Input fields for load cases, material properties, and dimensions.
+Buttons for running calculations and optimizing the foundation.
+Displays results and visualizations.
 ## Installation

 1. **Clone the Repository**